Cape Chignecto 3 Day Experience

 Good to know

-Groups: The usual group size is 2 to 6.
+The usual group size is 4 to 6.
 For a larger party or private tours, please contact us directly.

-Gear: We provide all gear but sleeping bags.
-Guests can bring their own or rent one from us for CA$ 20.
+We provide all gear but sleeping bags.
+Guests can bring their own sleeping bag or rent one from us for a laundry fee of CA$ 20.
+We use the most comfortable sleeping pad on the market that still packs small enough to fit in a kayak, the award-winning NeoAir® Topo™ Luxe Sleeping Pad in size large (for adults).
 We also provide 2 medium sized dry bags for your personal gear and will provide a packing list.
-The tents can accommodate 1 to 2 persons comfortably, or a family of 3 with a smaller child.
+The tents can accommodate 2 persons comfortably, or a family of 3 with a smaller child.
+Single participants get their private tent, of course, and even when booking together you can ask for your own private tent, if you wish – based upon availability.